xyh20180101/RomajiConverter.WinUI/doc/README-en.md

 ## Update log

+### 1.2.4
+- Fixed the issue that the editing result was not saved when saving the lyrics json

 ### 1.2.3
 - Added word margin to the Image Option
 - Optimized the function of importing lyrics from url